 This is one of the granddaddies of journals.
 It is focused on the sports medicine community and comes out monthly.
 It has some surgery info and excellent anatomy, injuries, and exercise articles.
 I would recommend checking it out every month.

 Journal Name: The American journal of sports medicine

 #2 – Journal of Strength and Conditioning Research

 This is what the big boys read.
-It is targeted to strength and conditioning coaches and comes out every month.
+It targets strength and conditioning coaches and comes out every month.
 This journal has exploded over the last few years.
-It started off as a so-so journal but has matured and is starting to draw big researchers and great articles.
-I know this journal focuses on athlete population but still there are a lot of great papers when it relates to exercise and injuries.
+It started as a so-so journal but is mature and is starting to draw prominent researchers and great articles.
+I know this journal focuses on the athlete population, but still, there are many excellent papers related to exercise and injuries.
 Many of the concepts of rehabilitation evolved from working with athletes.

 Journal Name: Journal of strength and conditioning research

 Journal Abbreviation: J Strength Cond Res

 #3 – Medicine & Science in Sports & Exercise Journal

 This journal has too much physiology.
 This is why it is targeted to exercise physiologists.
 Despite its high focus on body systems, this monthly journal is excellent for special populations.
 Often some articles are related to chronic conditions.
 If you have a client with a chronic disease, make sure to read this.